openstack/ossa/doc/source/vmt-process.rst

-If you're currently not a referenced stakeholder and think you should definitely be included on that email distribution list, please submit an email with a rationale to member(s) of the VMT_.
+If you're currently not a referenced stakeholder and think you should definitely be included on that email distribution list, please submit an email with a rationale to member(s) of the :ref:`Vulnerability Management Team`.

 Templates
 ---------